Zaxxon709/accountmanager/README.md

 ### Backup Trakt & debrid Data:

-- During authorization of your Trakt or Debrid account a one time backup is completed to save your data for all add-ons
+- The options to backup, restore and clear data can be found in Account Manager's settings menu.
-- The default backup path can be changed at any time by the user via the Account Manager settings menu.
-For builders i'd recommend your wizard data path for backups
+- The default backup path can also be changed by the user at any time via the Account Manager settings menu.
+For builders i'd recommend your wizard data path for backups.
+If the default path is changed make sure to complete another backup.
-- If the path is changed make sure to complete another backup
+- During the authorization process of either your Trakt or Debrid accounts a one time backup is automatically completed to save your current data for all add-ons.

 <p>Default Backup Path<br>
 special://userdata/addon_data/script.module.myaccts/</p><br>